Mt. Zion Missionary Baptist Church

 ZOOM WORSHIP SERVICE

 In-Person Worship Service at 10:15 A.M.
 You may also join us for our Zoom Video and Phone Conference Worship Service at 10:15 A.M. and Facebook Live.
-Prayer Meeting and Church School, Wednesdays beginning at 6:30 P.M. on Zoom.
+Prayer Meeting and Church School, on Wednesdays beginning at 6:30 P.M. on Zoom.

 Video Conference: zoom.us